The men and women who defend the United Kingdom and fight wars overseas.

 And smile, smile, smile!"-"Pack Up Your Troubles In Your Old Kit Bag", a WWI marching song.

 - The Special Air Service (SAS) regiment: The original Special Forces unit; the people who rescue hostages from embassies and look cool doing it, as well as other, more sneaky, activities.
 Started out in the North African desert in WWII.
 With two former members both in the novels business, they get a lot of coverage.
 Their motto "Who Dares Wins" is used a lot by Del Boy in Only Fools and Horses.
-They were the world's first Special Forces (as we would use the term today) and are still considered the best; all other Special Forces groups in the world are trained by the SAS or use the methods they developed.
-Despite their fame, very little is actually known about them and they like to keep it that way.
+They were the world's first Special Forces (as we would use the term today) and are still considered the best; all other Special Forces groups in the world are trained by the SAS or use the methods they developed.note Some Despite their fame, very little is actually known about them and they like to keep it that way - their mere existence wasn't confirmed until the Iran Embassy crisis, forty years after their formation, and that was because even the British establishment couldn't deny their existence with a straight face.
 Occasionally fulfil a similar role to the FBI's Hostage Rescue Team, but contrary to popular belief, they only provide VIP escort duties under exceptional circumstances - though they can sometimes be found as part of close protection teams for senior British diplomats and their families in particularly dangerous areas.
-Once described by famed war correspondent Kate Adie as being like Martians: quiet, watchful and wearing a lot of strange weaponry.
-Applicants are only allowed in after at least 3 years of service with another regiment and undergoing an absurdly brutal Selection process, the very first phase of which (Six weeks of endurance training in the Brecon Beacons, a mountain range in North Wales.
+Once described by famed BBC war correspondent Kate Adie as being like Martians: quiet, watchful and wearing a lot of strange weaponry.
+Applicants are only allowed in after at least 3 years of good service with another regiment and undergoing an absurdly brutal Selection process, the very first phase of which (Six weeks of endurance training in the Brecon Beacons, a mountain range in North Wales.
 It's referred to as 'the Hill phase'.
 Yes, these people see mountains as hills.
 This tells you quite a lot about them) has been known to kill people and usually weeds out 15-20% of applicants.
 Only 30 out of about 200 applicants remain at the end, and even after, they spend a year on probation.

 - The Parachute Regiment: AKA The Paras.
 Jump out of planes for a living.
 Wear burgundy headgear.
 Getting in is seriously hard, and is by invitation only.
 Have a reputation for unnecessary violence, whether directed at the enemy, fellow soldiers, civilians or each other, and varying degrees of criminality.
-Particularly infamous for the Bloody Sunday massacre.
+Particularly infamous for the Bloody Sunday massacre of 1972 (yes, there was more than one).

 - The Foot Guards (Grenadier/Coldstream/Scots/Irish/Welsh Guards): Five regiments.
-These are the ones who usually wear the bearskin hats, stand outside Buckingham Palace and get many an American tourist trying to make them smile in fiction.
-Don't annoy them too much though, those rifles are real, are loaded and can fire full auto.
-The Irish lot recruit mostly from Stroke Country, but also do so from The Republic Of Ireland (unofficially).
-Definitely not just ceremonial units, they have fought in many areas around the world such as North Africa, Italy and western Europe in WWII, and managed to hold the Hougoumont farmhouse at Waterloo against 14000 Frenchmen; All Guard Regiments have seen combat in Iraq and Afghanistan, including receiving battle honours in 2005.
+These are the ones who usually wear the bearskin hats, stand outside Buckingham Palace and get many a tourist trying to make them smile in fiction.
+Don't annoy them too much though, because those rifles are real.
+The Army is cagey about whether or not they're loaded, but, either way, guardsmen are permitted to point them at perceived threats and those bayonets are very real and very sharp.
+Also, they're trained to keep marching regardless of who they mow down and step on with their hobnailed boots.
+The Irish lot recruit mostly from Stroke Country and from the Irish diaspora in Great Britain (the major English and Scottish cities all have big Irish populations), but also do so from the Republic (unofficially).
+Definitely not just ceremonial units, they have fought in many areas around the world such as North Africa, Italy and western Europe in WWII, and managed to hold the Hougoumont farmhouse at Waterloo against 14,000 Frenchmen; All Guard Regiments have seen combat in Iraq and Afghanistan, including receiving battle honours in 2005.
 They can be distinguished via their button designs.

 - Or the plumes on the bearskin: Grenadiers white, Coldstream red, Irish blue, Welsh green and white, Scots none.